ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - e - LAB - React IronContacts.md

 # LAB - React IronContacts

+How:
+- Individual (can also be done in Pairs)

 Notes:
 - students find this lab VERY challenging

 <!--
 @Luis: share the notes below with students, with a note "spoiler alert" -->

 ## Iteration 1: component hierarchy